 A British remake of Valkyrien, set in London, has in fact already been cast, with Mark Strong on board.
 So, it seems, with Norway leading the way, the revolution will be televised.

-STEPHEN ARMSTRONG is a television critic at The Times.
+STEPHEN ARMSTRONG is a television critic.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.